jlheflin/jlheflin.github.io/docs/nwchemex_install_instructions.md

 build process will take a while.

 Once the build is complete, you should have a folder named `install/` in the NWChemEx directory.
-We need to do a bit of cleanup since the NWChemEx install processes isn't fully working yet.
+We need to do a bit of cleanup since the NWChemEx install process isn't fully working yet.

-First, lets check out what is in install:
+First, let's check out what is in the `install/` folder:

 ```bash
 Permissions Size User  Date Modified Name
 drwxr-xr-x     - jacob 10 Jun 17:59  bin